-Tree Preservation Yards: for the purposes of Sections 9.5 and 9.14.6, tree preservation yards are defined as follows.
+Buffer Yards: for the purposes of Sections 9.5 and 9.14.6, buffer yards are defined as follows.
 Yard lengths are based on the most interior length of the setback line.

 - a.
-Front: the front yard is equal to the depth of the front yard setback of the zoning district extended to the side property lines. - b.
-Rear: the rear yard is equal to the depth of the rear yard setback of the zoning district extended to the side property lines. - c.
-Side: the side yard is equal to the width of the side yard setback from where it intersects both the front and the rear yard.
+Front: the front buffer yard is equal to the depth of the front yard setback of the zoning district extended to the side property lines. - b.
+Rear: the rear buffer yard is equal to the depth of the rear yard setback of the zoning district extended to the side property lines. - c.
+Side: the side buffer yard is equal to the width of the side yard setback from where it intersects both the front and the rear yard. - d.
+Side Street: the side street buffer yard is equal to the width of the side street setback from where it intersects both the front and rear yard.